pkshyun/tf_examples/README.md

-## Computer_vision_examples repository
+## About this repository

-This repository contains a set of projects that were built for practice.
-For each CV task, I mainly used TensorFlow to implement DL models.
+This repository contains codes I implemented for practice.
+For each task, I mainly used TensorFlow to implement DL models.
-I plan to expand this list, but so far it includes the following projects:

-- Classify between human versus horse images.
-- Automatically segment brain tumours in brain MRI images.